We have several alphabets in the Montessori environments:

 cut out of wood, stored in a large wood box

 Slightly smaller versions are available organized alphabetically - more budget-friendly but less ideal, as we want the children to focus on the sounds rather than the order of the letters at the youngest ages.
+In a homeschool setting, the alphabetized set is more ideal due to size and portability.

 |medium movable alphabet|